All Products

 Hive Storage Mode

-Use OSS-HDFS or OSS as the storage directory for the data warehouse.
-If you clear the check box, the cluster HDFS is used as the storage directory.
+Specifies whether to use OSS-HDFS or OSS as the storage directory for the data warehouse.
+If you do not select this option, the cluster's local HDFS is used.

-If the check box is selected by default, you must also configure Hive Data Warehouse Path.
-We recommend that you select a bucket for which the HDFS service is enabled.
+When this is selected by default, you must also configure the Hive Data Warehouse Path.
+We recommend that you select a bucket with the HDFS service enabled.

 Note

-Make sure that you have permissions to access the OSS or OSS-HDFS bucket.
+Make sure you have the necessary permissions to access the OSS or OSS-HDFS bucket.

-• The following parameters are required only for EMR 5.12.0 and earlier or EMR 3.46.0 and earlier when the HBase service is selected.
+• The following parameters are required only for EMR V5.12.0 and earlier, or EMR V3.46.0 and earlier, when the HBase service is selected.

 Parameter